 Overview InformationIndian snakeroot is a plant.
 The root is used to make medicine.

-Indian snakeroot has been used in traditional Ayurvedic medicine in India, mainly for high blood pressure and mental illness.
+Indian snakeroot has been used in traditional Ayurvedic medicine in India, mainly for high blood pressure and mental illnesses such as schizophrenia and anxiety.
 Also, one of the chemicals in Indian snakeroot is the same as a prescription drug called reserpine.
-Reserpine has been used to treat mild to moderate high blood pressure, schizophrenia, and some symptoms of poor circulation.
+Reserpine has been used to treat high blood pressure, schizophrenia, and some symptoms of poor circulation.

-How does it work?Indian snakeroot contains chemicals such as reserpine that decrease heart rate and blood pressure.
-These chemicals can also cause drowsiness.
+How does it work?Indian snakeroot contains chemicals such as reserpine that is a prescription medicine used for high blood pressure.

 Uses & Effectiveness